keesiemeijer/WP-Settings/README.md

 ***

-Example of settings with a validation error:
+Example of an admin page with a validation error:

 ![Screenshot of validation eror](/screenshots/wp_settings_detail.png "")